 Routine audits of the internal controls and performance of a payroll company’s operations will let the payroll company provide a written attestation report that shows their objectives match their operational activities.
 These reports will often be requested by auditors to ensure that the payroll company is following all regulatory compliance guidelines.
 Business clients will also use these reports to understand the services the payroll company provides, the types of internal control objectives that are in place for the offered services, and whether the payroll company has the appropriate risk management plans in place to oversee the security of payment processing tasks.
 These reports help the business client to see what impact the payroll company’s internal control systems will have to the client’s financial statement reporting.

-Statement on Standards of Attestation Engagements (SSAE) 16 are auditing standards created by the American Institute of Certified Public Accountants (AICPA) to provide standardized reporting requirements to assess the service organization’s internal controls.
-There are two types of SSAE 18 audits that payroll companies will have performed: SOC 1 and SOC 2.
+SOC audits are standards created by the American Institute of Certified Public Accountants (AICPA) to provide standardized reporting requirements to assess the service organization’s internal controls.
+There are two main types of SOC audits that payroll companies will have performed: SOC 1 and SOC 2.

 SOC 1 Audit: